LLNL/Silo/docs/Chapter2-Section5.md

 #### Returned value:
 DBAddOption returns a zero on success and -1 on failure.

 #### Description:

-The DBAddOption function adds an option/value pair to an option list.
+The `DBAddOption` function adds an option/value pair to an option list.
 Several of the output functions accept option lists to provide information of an optional nature.

-In releases of Silo prior to 4.
+In releases of Silo prior to `4`.
 10, if the caller accidentally added more options to an optlist than it was originally created for, an error would be generated.
-However, in version 4.
+However, in version `4`.
 10, the library will silently just re-allocate the optlist to accommodate more options.

 ### `DBClearOption()` - Remove an option from an option list